YushengAuggie/poe-bot-host/DEPLOYMENT.md

 ### 5.1 Modal Dashboard

 1. Visit [modal.com/apps](https://modal.com/apps) to see your apps
-2. Click on your `poe-bots` app to view detailed metrics
+2. Click on your `poe-bot-host` app to view detailed metrics
 3. Monitor usage, errors, and performance

 ### 5.2 Poe Analytics